billthefarmer/gurgle/README.md

 ## Display colours
 Letters which are in the word but in the wrong place will turn yellow.
 If they are in the right place they will turn green.
+If they are not in the word they will turn grey.
 Keep trying until you have guessed the word.
 The display will start again from the top if you run out of guesses.

 ## Refresh
 Tap the **Refresh** button in the toolbar to clear the display and